prometheus/prometheus/README.md

 ### Docker images

-Docker images are available on [Quay.io](https://quay.io/repository/prometheus/prometheus).
+Docker images are available on [Quay.io](https://quay.io/repository/prometheus/prometheus) or [Docker Hub](https://hub.docker.com/r/prom/prometheus/).

 You can launch a Prometheus container for trying it out with